devbali/gitchat/README.md

 # Git Chat
 Chatting based on git

-## Note
-* Please do not clone this repository and use it, because this is the main repo that everyone will fork off of
-* Either fork this to a public repository or make your own private repository using this code

 ## Dependencies
 * Python version 3.0
 * SSH key fed to git config